plutov/pulse/packages/shared/src/apigen/README.md

-## @pulse/shared@1.0.0
+## @pulse/apigen@0.0.0

-This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
+This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments:

 Environment
 * Node.js